DataGravityInc/security-dictionary/dictionary/P.md

 *Related Term(s): active attack*
 ####password
 A string of characters (letters, numbers, and other symbols) used to authenticate an identity or to verify access authorization.
+#### Payment Card Industry (PCI) ####
+The payment card industry (PCI) denotes the debit, credit, prepaid, e-purse, ATM, and POS cards and associated businesses.

+*Related Term(s): Payment Card Industry Data Security Standard, PCI-DSS*
+#### Payment Card Industry Data Security Standard (PCI-DSS) ####
+The Payment Card Industry Data Security Standard (PCI DSS) is a proprietary information security standard for organizations that handle branded credit cards from the major card schemes including Visa, MasterCard, American Express, Discover, and JCB.
+Private label cards – those which aren't part of a major card scheme – are not included in the scope of the PCI DSS.

+The PCI Standard is mandated by the card brands and administered by the Payment Card Industry Security Standards Council.
+The standard was created to increase controls around cardholder data to reduce credit card fraud.
+Validation of compliance is performed annually, either by an external Qualified Security Assessor (QSA) that creates a Report on Compliance (ROC) for organizations handling large volumes of transactions, or by Self-Assessment Questionnaire (SAQ) for companies handling smaller volumes.

+*Related Term(s): Payment Card Industry, PCI, PCI-DSS, Qualified Security Assessor (QSA), Self-Assessment Questionnaire (SAQ)*
 ####pen test
 A colloquial term for penetration test or penetration testing.